e-mar404/sgotify/README.md

 - [x] sgotify player
     - flag `--list-devices | -l` will list available devices
-    - flag `--set-device | -s` will set a device defined by flag `--deviceID=id`
+    - flag `--set-device | -s` will set a device defined by flag`

-- [ ] sgotify play
+- [x] sgotify play
     - if no arg then continue playing wtv was playing before on the set player
     - takes in a spotify uri and then plays it on the set player

 - [ ] sgotify pause
     - pause player